aloop/recipes/Cajun Chicken and Cream Sauce Pasta.md

 Remove chicken from brine and pat dry, taking care that no peppercorns are lodged in the meat.
 Discard remaining brine.

-Season chicken with desired amount of Cajun seasoning, then bake or grill until internal temp registers 165°F (75°C).
+Season chicken with desired amount of Cajun seasoning, then bake or grill at 450°F until internal temp registers 165°F (75°C).

 When ready to add to pasta, cut into desired size and mix into pasta.